Pantsworth/science-pundits/README.md

 Start a mongo instance by typing "mongod" in Terminal

 Make a virtual Python environment.
 Clone this project to some place on your computer.
+Woooooooo